yukihuyt/AI_Advances_for_Game_Dev/README.md

 # AI Advances for Game Dev
 This is a collection of artificial intelligence and machine learning advances that are possible to be applied in the future game development process.
+Hope this can offer some inspirations for game data scientists, game developers, and maybe just offer some possible resources of imaginations for passionate game players:video_game:.

+:sparkles: Keep Updating :sparkles:

 <br>

 [^_^]:
     收藏的爱可可微博翻完了第25页(下次从第26页开始)

 ### Reinforcement Learning
-**Possible application: smart object training, real-time learning game AI**
+**Possible application: smart object training, real-time learning game character, new rogue-like strategies**

 [Deep Multi-Agent Reinforcement Learning for Decentralized Continuous Cooperative Control](https://arxiv.org/abs/2003.06709)